PlatinumSeed/sassaparilla-mashup/README.md

 # Sassaparilla Mashup

-This version of Sassaparilla has been specifically adapted for Platinumseed.
-The following changes from the default version have been made
+This version of Sassaparilla has been specifically adapted for Platinumseed Digital Marketing (http://www.platinumseed.com) The following changes from the default version have been made

  - Folder restructuring, moving resources from the assets folder into root